vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

     <p class="post-image-caption">Keypoints file imported in REW</p>
 </div>

-Go in the Graph menu, and choose one of the smoothing options to make the curve less "jagged".
+Go in the Graph menu and choose one of the smoothing options to make the curve less "jagged".
 In my case I went full smooth and choose 1/1 smoothing (the strongest), but feel free to experiment.

 With that done, go to File > Export > Export measurement as text.
 Make sure your options look like this: